th1j5/ouroboros.rocks/content/en/docs/Tools/rumba.md

 the ARCFIRE project.
 Its main objectives are to configure networks and to evaluate a bit the impact of the architecture on configuration management and devops in computer and telecommunications networks.
-The original rumba project page is [here](https://gitlab.com/arcfire/rumba).
+The original Rumba project page is [here](https://gitlab.com/arcfire/rumba).

-I still use rumba to quickly (and I mean in a matter of seconds!) set up test networks for Ouroboros that are made up of many IPCPs and layers.
+I still use Rumba to quickly (and I mean in a matter of seconds!) set up test networks for Ouroboros that are made up of many IPCPs and layers.
 I try to keep it up-to-date for the Ouroboros prototype.